Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 The incidence of casein curds passing out in the stools is more likely to be observed in infants than in adults.

-In the same article, there were a greater body of scholars who believe that these are actual casein curds encapsulated in fat.
+In the same article, there was a greater body of scholars who believed that these are actual casein curds encapsulated in fat.
 These curds are believed to be caused by the digestive system's inability to fully digest and absorb the casein protein from milk.

 One likely reason for greater chances of seeing casein curds in infant stools is the maturity of the digestive system.
 An infant's digestive system is not yet well equipped and well-developed to handle more complex food components such as casein proteins.

 This might also explain why human breast milk protein percentage is comprised only of 40% casein.
-The human breast milk has developed to provide casein in smaller amounts that the infants' digestive tract can handle.
+Human breast milk has developed to provide casein in smaller amounts that the infants' digestive tract can handle.

 Remember, casein is important as it is a rich source of amino acids for brain development, as well as overall growth and development.
 An infant should still receive this nutrient despite possibilities of intolerances.
 The key here is to provide small amounts to allow the infant's GI tract to handle it with more ease.

 This occurrence might be more likely to be observed in formula-fed infants.
-Infant formula is usually made with high percentage of cow's milk.
-Many studies such as one by Dalziel, et.al.
+Infant formula is usually made with a high percentage of cow's milk.
+In many studies, such as one by Dalziel et.al.
 (2017), cow's milk contains 3.5% proteins.
-Of these, 80% is casein and 20% is whey.
+Of these, 80% is casein, and 20% is whey.
 Hence, drinking cow's milk has a larger possibility of causing casein-related digestive problems.